Home » What Is Promethazine, and How Can It Be Abused?

 While promethazine is not a narcotic, it is a prescription drug regulated by the DEA.
 It contains an opioid and is strictly only safe to use when prescribed and under the supervision of a licensed physician.

-Can you OD on promethazine?
+Can you OD on Promethazine?

 Yes, promethazine can cause overdose when too much is taken.
-Recovery is likely if the person survives the first 24 hours after overdose, except in the cases where heart problems and seizures occur.
+Recovery is likely if the person survives the first 24 hours after overdose, except in cases where heart problems and seizures occur.

 Does promethazine have codeine in it?

-Yes, promethazine does have codeine (an opioid agonist) in it’s ingredients list.
+Yes, promethazine does have codeine (an opioid agonist) in its ingredients list.

 Promethazine Rehab at Gratitude Lodge